zenAndroid/zenandroid.github.io/_posts/2018-01-24-Plugins-or-nah.md

 ---
 layout: post
-title: Vim plugins ? what do you think i am, a weakling ?
+title: vim plugins ? what do you think i am, a weakling ?
 tags: vim
 ---